spring-labs/interface21-exam-cockpit/README.md

 # i21 Exam Cockpit

-The i21 Exam Cockpit serves as a demo application, that is used in lectures about "Mobile Backend Engineering".
+The i21 Exam Cockpit serves as a demo application, that is used in lectures on "Mobile Backend Engineering".
 Students will built this application step-by-step and will use it afterwards to take an exam.

 ## Technologies